Updated on: November 26, 2024

 And the VPN also provides strong security and privacy for torrenting.
 It has an audited no-logs policy, it comes with a good ad blocker that blocks annoying ads on P2P sites, and it prevents you from accidentally accessing unsafe torrenting websites.

 IPVanish also has apps that make it simple to find and connect to servers to start downloading torrents.
-This provider also supports unlimited connections — so I recommend getting this VPN if everyone in your house needs a good VPN for torrenting.
+This provider supports unlimited connections — so I recommend getting this VPN if everyone in your house needs a good VPN for torrenting.

 Bottom Line: